 - You’re allowing cars, boats, and other large items of value to be stored outside of units

 Perimeter Intrusion Alarms

 Gate and Unit Access Control

 The most basic self storage security systems consist of a keypad that opens a gate when the correct code is entered.
 More advanced access control systems integrate with your software and provide in-software alerts showing access histories, including who is on-site at any given moment (this includes not just tenants, but managers, lawn care teams, maintenance workers, and construction crews).

 Lighting and Motion Sensors

 As a bonus, motion sensor lights can greatly lower energy costs (and lengthen the lifespan of expensive LED lights) because they’re only triggered by movement.

 Video surveillance is a no-brainer, providing an ideal way to thwart burglars, deter crime, and monitor activity on-site.
 There are many types of security cameras available, with DVR motion cameras offering the ability to pan, tilt, and zoom to monitor activity in the facility.

 If you haven’t begun construction on your facility and are scoping for a new location, it’s always a good idea to try to set up shop near a police station.
-Not only will officers be nearby in the event of a break-in, but thieves are less likely to attempt a robbery in the first place if they know the police are just around the corner.
+Not only will officers be nearby in the event of a break-in, but thieves are much less likely to attempt a robbery in the first place if they know the cops are just around the corner.

 On-site security is a great deterrent when it comes to thieves but it can be very costly.
-So, while we don’t necessarily recommend them at all times, they’re a great temporary option if there has been a rash of break-ins in the area or your facility has recently been targeted by thieves.
+So, while we don’t necessarily recommend them at all times, they’re a great temporary option if there have been a rash of break-ins in the area or your facility has recently been targeted by thieves.

-Don’t Skimp When it Comes to Self Storage Security!
+Don’t Skimp When It Comes to Self Storage Security!

 If you’re looking for advice or help setting up your self storage security systems, consider joining the Storelocal cooperative.
-You’ll get exclusive deals on vendors, lower your operational costs, and align with self-storage industry thought leaders who will have additional insight into security.
+You’ll get exclusive deals on vendors, lower your operational costs, and align with self storage industry thought leaders who have additional insight into security.